 - 1. Heinie Heumann has patches of Camas, Chocolate Lilies, and Fawn Lilies - 2.
 McCormick Park has patches of Camas - 3.
-Dalton Lake has thriving Wapato around the northeast and northwest edges of the lake (See upper right)
+Dalton Lake has thriving Wapato around the northeast and northwest edges of the lake

 As much as possible, development should stay clear of these sensitive areas.